Chapter 16 BWV 77 Du sollt Gott, deinen Herren lieben

 Chorus--recit (bass)--aria (sop)--recit (tenor)--aria (alto)--chorale.

 The fifteenth cantata of the cycle for the thirteenth Sunday after Trinity.

-We will discover in our examination of the cantata canon occasional works which accord more stylistically with the last great pieces, the Musical Offering, Art of Fugue and the Variations on vom Himmel hoc.
-In one sense this would seem to make a nonsense of the classification of Bach’s works as ‘early’, ‘middle’ and ‘late’.
-Superficially there are some technical practices and stylistic features that appear to be detectable in certain works at certain times.
-But Bach seems to have been one of those composers who burst upon the world, fully equipped from an early age.
+We will discover in our examination of the cantata canon occasional works which accord more stylistically with the last great pieces, the Musical Offering, Art of Fugue and the Canonic Variations on vom Himmel Hoch.
+In one sense this would seem to make a nonsense of the classification of Bach′s works as ′early′, ′middle′ and ′late′.
+There are, of course, some technical practices and stylistic features that appear to be detectable in certain works at certain times.
+But Bach, like Mozart, seems to have been one of those composers who burst upon the world, musically equipped from an early age.
 The character, depth and expressiveness of his melodic gift was apparent from his late teens and he made use of and adapted it to suit the forms, styles and harmonic language that attracted his attention as his circumstances, experience and knowledge grew and intensified over the years.

 Once the shaping of that chorale has been grasped, it will become immediately apparent that it is the same melody that the trumpet is playing, though in shorter notes and with much more repetition.
 It declaims the first phrase no less than five times at different pitches before the final, triumphant proclamation of the complete theme concludes the chorus.

 First chorale phrase (trumpet, bar 8) followed by augmented version in continuo.